themirrazz/kahootjs2023/README.md

 ```

 ## Read the full docs.
-Get the full taste of the entire API in the docs folder.
+Get the full taste of the entire API in by checking out the documentation at [`/docs/CONTENTS.md`](/docs/CONTENTS.md).